cue-labs/cue-by-example/003_kubernetes_tutorial/README.md

 We do this by setting a newly defined top-level field in each directory to the directory name and modify our master template file to use it.

-Run ths script to edit your files inline, and to add some CUE files to each
+Run this script to edit your files inline, and to add some CUE files to each
 directory:

 :computer: `terminal`